Lecostarius/ESP32_IDE/README.md

 Again, it took ages.
 After flashing and running again, the warning about the wrong size of the spi flash memory disappeared.
 Success!

+Finally, I changed the hello world program to say "Hello Lecostarius" instead.
+The compile process took only a second or so, good.
+And the thing actually printed Hello Lecostarius.
+So, creating all the other files (like bootloader etc) takes 95% of the time for compilation and if I only change the user code, turnaround times are OK!

 ### Back to the VS Code plugin